-Modifying the ACL or ACT from the current values described in CMP Amendment 18 (Alternative 1) potentially would have an impact on the biological environment if harvest changes from current levels, and AMs are triggered if the ACL or ACT is met or exceeded.
+ACL.
+Thus, the numerical values associated with the ACLs and ACTs are dependent on the ABC.
+Therefore, a change in the ABC should result in a change in the ACLs and ACTs.
+Modifying the ACL or ACT from the current values described in CMP Amendment 18 (Alternative 1) would potentially have an impact on the biological environment if harvest changes from current levels, and AMs are triggered if the ACL or ACT is met or exceeded.
 An ACL equal to the ABC (Alternatives 2 and 3) would allow a higher level of landings than an ACL lower than the ABC.
-In fact, Gulf landings have only exceeded the current ACL once in 15 years.
+In fact, Gulf landings have only exceeded the current ACL once in the last 15 years.
 However, progressively lower ACLs would restrict landings more and increase the likelihood of exceeding the ACL in more years.
-Compared to Alternative 1, Alternative 3 Option a and South Atlantic/Gulf Preferred Option d would result in an increase in Gulf ACL while Option b would result in a decrease.
-The South Atlantic jurisdictional ACL (NC to GA plus the Florida East Coast) would increase under Options a, b, and South Atlantic/Gulf Preferred Option d.
+Compared to Alternative 1, Alternative 3 Option a and Preferred Option d would result in an increase in the Gulf ACL while Option b would result in a decrease.
+The combined ACLs within the South Atlantic jurisdictional area (Atlantic ACL plus the Florida East Coast ACL) would increase under Options a, b, and Preferred Option d.
 Options c, e, and f would use 50% of landings from recent years and 50% of landings from a longer time period.
-Options c, e, and f all result in an increase in the Gulf ACL, while the South Atlantic ACL would decrease only under Options e and f.
-Therefore, Options a, c, and South Atlantic/Gulf Preferred Option d may have a negative impact on the biological environment compared to the status quo if landings up to the ACL are achieved in both the Gulf and the Florida East Coast.
-Option b may have a similar effect on the Florida East Coast, but not the Gulf.
-Conversely, Options e and f may have a negative impact on the biological environment in the Gulf, but not the Florida East Coast.
+Options c, e, and f all result in an increase in the Gulf ACL, while the combined South Atlantic and Florida East Coast ACLs would decrease only under Options e and f.
+Therefore, Options a, c, and Preferred Option d may have fewer biological benefits than the status quo if landings up to the ACL are achieved in both the Gulf and the Florida East Coast.
+Option b may have a similar effect on the Florida east coast, but not the Gulf.
+Conversely, Options e and f may have fewer biological benefits for cobia in the Gulf than the status quo, but not the Florida east coast.
+While options that result in lower catches would have a greater biological benefit, harvest levels associated with the ABC and ACLs are considered to be sustainable, and AMs are in place to ensure ACLs are not exceeded and overfishing does not occur.
+Therefore, options that increase the ACL for cobia in any of the jurisdictional areas are not likely to have negative biological effects on cobia stocks.

-The magnitude of the effects is expected to be proportional to the severity of the constraint imposed on fishery participants and the nature of corrective measures implemented in response to overages.
-The more the ACL or ACT is divided between Council jurisdictions, the more accountability each division would have.
-Jurisdictional ACLs and ACTs would allow the fishery to achieve optimum yield while still constraining the stock within the ACL.
-If the ACL or ACT is separated by other divisors (South Atlantic Preferred/Gulf Preferred Alternative 3 and associated options), AMs could be triggered as each jurisdiction reaches its respective limit, provided adequate monitoring is in place.
+Jurisdictional ACLs and ACTs would allow the cobia portion of the CMP fishery to achieve OY while still constraining the stock within the ACL.
+If there are separate ACLs or ACTs for the Atlantic migratory group, the Gulf Zone, and the Florida East Coast Zone (Alternative 3 and associated options), AMs could be triggered as each jurisdiction reaches its respective limit, provided adequate monitoring is in place.
 This level of control would be expected to result in greater positive impacts on the biological environment because catch could be more closely monitored.
 Further, with separate ACLs and/or ACTs, different types of AMs could be triggered that are more suited to the particular jurisdiction, and therefore, be more effective in constraining harvest within the ACL.
 Alternatively, because catches of cobia are approximately 90% recreational, monitoring precision is currently not as high as with other species with higher levels of observed or otherwise independently validated landings (commercial, headboat observer programs).
 Consequently, any potential positive biological impacts of jurisdiction-specific ACLs or ACTs may not be realized.